awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 ### RDS API<a name="MySQL.Procedural.Importing.API"></a>

-To import data from Amazon S3 to a new MySQL DB instance by using the Amazon RDS API, call the [RestoreDBInstanceFromS3](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromS3.html) action\.
+To import data from Amazon S3 to a new MySQL DB instance by using the Amazon RDS API, call the [RestoreDBInstanceFromS3](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromS3.html) operation\.